syncfusion-content/blazor-docs/blazor/timeline/align.md

 ---
 layout: post
 title: Alignment in Blazor Timeline Component | Syncfusion
-description: Checkout and learn here all about alignment in Syncfusion Blazor Timeline component and more details.
+description: Checkout and learn here all about Alignment in Syncfusion Blazor Timeline component and more details.
 platform: Blazor
 control: Timeline
 documentation: ug
 ---

-# Alignment in Blazor Timeline component
+# Alignment in Blazor Timeline Component

 You can display the Timeline content `Before`, `After`, `Alternate` and `AlternateReverse` by using the `Align` property.
 The oppositeContent will be displayed parallel to the content when configured in the `TimelineItem` directive.